-The Group's policy for recognition of revenue from operating leases is described in note 2.18 below.
+The Group's policy for recognition of revenue from operating leases is described in note 2.19 below.

-2.17 Government Grants and Government Assistance
+2.18 Government Grants and Government Assistance

-The government grant was given as an incentive when the resort was redeveloped.
-It is recognised as income in profit or loss on a systematic basis over the periods in which the Group recognises as expenses the related costs for which the grants are intended to compensate.
-Any balance not yet recognised in profit or loss is treated as a deferred income ie. a liability in the statement of financial position.
+Government grants are recognised as income in the profit or loss on a systematic basis over the periods in which the Group recognises as expenses the related costs for which the grants are intended to compensate.
+Any balance not yet recognised in profit or loss is treated as deferred income ie. a liability in the statement of financial position.
 All conditions in regards to the Grant has been fully satisfied and completed.